FlorianCHA/Gsub/README.md

 # What is Gsub ?

-Gusb :

-Gsub is a Graphical User Interface (GUI) tools written in python which allow to annotate and submit a large number of viral sequences.
+Gsub is a Graphical User Interface (GUI) tool written in python which allow to annotate and submit a large number of viral sequences.
 Gsub uses python package *ORFfinder* to identify and annotate openreading frames (ORFs) in the sequences.
 Then, python package *pyHMMER* is used to detect potential polymerase-encoding ORFs (detection threshold can be modify in parameters).